buildingSMART/Sample-Test-Files/IFC 4.3/SpanAnnotation_1/readme.md

 ### Intent

-This example demonstrates an IfcAnnotation placed with linear referencing methods (i.e. IfcLinearSpanPlacement).
+This example demonstrates an IfcAnnotation, which placement uses an `IfcLinearPlacement` on top of an alignment.

-The annotation adds additional semantic data to a given alignment curve.
+The annotation adds additional semantic data to a given alignment segments.
-Respecting the separation between geometric and semantic data, this approach enables the modeler to enrich a given alignment curve with further design values like cant deficiency or several speed values.

-Possible feature request:
-- Add new PSET definitions for speeds to prevent various naming conventions

 ### Prerequisites

 This scenario builds upon following other scenarios:
 - ProjectSetup
-- Alignment
+- Alignment according to IFC4x3_RC2
-- LinearPlacement

 ### Content